Committed to transparency in healthcare pricing

 All healthcare providers in Oklahoma are required by law to publish cash-pay pricing information, but many either don’t comply or make it hard to find.

-AMPT assists organizations that are committed to delivering healthcare pricing in a more transparent and understandable format.
-The ability to compare pricing prior to consuming healthcare makes it more accessible and affordable.
+AMPT supports the development, maintenance and marketing of like MedPal.health, a website committed to delivering healthcare pricing in a more transparent and understandable format.
+The ability to compare pricing prior to consuming healthcare makes care more accessible and affordable.

 "Cash pay" or "self pay" simply means that the patient pays with cash, check or credit card and not based on an insurance plan.
 Now we get to the confusing part: